Boost your home network with the best mesh Wi-Fi of 2024

 • The design is very no-frills

-Best mesh Wi-Fi system for small homes
+Best for small homes

 Whereas our top pick for a budget mesh system has similar coverage in terms of range, this Linksys Atlas Pro 6 Velop mesh system also has the latest Wi-Fi 6 standard, so you’ll get even more speed - up to 5.4 Gbps.
 Able to spread the signal evenly over 2700 sq ft - around the same size as a typical 2-3 bedroom home - this is an easy system to set up.

-Firstly, it’s only two units - which may seem a little lacklustre compared to others here, but thanks to the Linksys build it’s more than up to the task.
+Firstly, it’s only two units - which may seem a little lacklustre compared to others here, but thanks to the Linksys build, it’s more than up to the task.
 Each unit can support up to 30 devices connected at once for a total of 60.
 Secondly, setup is super-easy thanks to the Linksys app, and each node will update automatically to keep things up-to-date and secure.
 One last feature we love is that a guest network is simple to set up and control - perfect for anyone who wants to give guests internet access without having access to the rest of your network.

 Pros